Sam-3l/Roomify/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 # Pull Request Template

-## Description
+## Overview
+- **Description:**
-Provide a brief description of the changes made in this pull request.
+  Provide a concise summary of the changes made in this pull request.

-## Related Issue
-Link to the related issue, if applicable.
+- **Related Issue:**
+  Link to any associated issue or ticket (if applicable).

-## Motivation and Context
+## Motivation & Context
-Explain why this change is necessary and what problem it solves.
+Explain the reason behind this change and the problem it solves.
+Include any product or business context if relevant.

-## How Has This Been Tested?
-Describe the tests that you ran to verify your changes.
+## Detailed Description
+Describe how the change is implemented.
+Include technical details such as:
+- Key changes in the codebase
+- Service integrations or external dependency updates (if any)
+- Any refactoring or improvements

-## Screenshots (if appropriate)
+## Testing
-Include screenshots to help explain your changes, if applicable.
+Detail how you verified the changes.
+Include:
+- Description of the tests (manual, automated, or both)
+- Any edge cases covered

 ## Types of Changes
 - [ ] Bug fix